ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 Docker Interpreter with PyCharm
 -------------------------------

-Here we show how to set up a specific python environment, which will make contributing much easier.

-Setting up and using the same remote python interpreter provided as a docker container helps make sure we are all using the same packages, and helps to mitigate any potential version conflicts etc.
+Setting up and using the same remote python interpreter provided as a docker container helps make sure we are all using the same packages (same environment) and helps to mitigate any potential version conflicts etc.

 In addition, it makes it possible to use modules not yet available for a particular operating system, such as :code:`jaxlib` on a Windows machine.

-Below we provide instructions for setting up a docker interpreter for `Pycharm <https://www.jetbrains.com/pycharm/>`_, which, as mentioned above, is the main IDE of choice for our development team:
+Below, we provide instructions for setting up a docker interpreter for `Pycharm <https://www.jetbrains.com/pycharm/>`_, which, as mentioned above, is the IDE of choice for our development team:

 Windows